Last Updated on February 18, 2021 by Nina Ahmedow

 Let’s do our best wherever possible.
 But let’s not shift responsibility from corporations to individuals.

 What do you think?
-Do you feel like zero waste is a great solution to our environmental crisis?
+Do you feel like zero waste problems are outweighed by the benefits?
 Or do you think there’s a problem with zero waste and how it is being marketed?